nicolechao/springboard-data-science/Capstone 1/proposal.md

 # 1st Capstone Project

-## Problem: Airbnb Listing Price prediction
+## Problem: Seattle Airbnb Listing Price prediction
 As Airbnb has become one of the most popular hospitality services around the world, it would be interesting & important to predict listing price of Airbnb for both Airbnb itself and traveller.

 ## Potential Clients